media-admin/bauschild/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 18.4.1 =
-Release Date: March 22nd, 2022

-Other:

-* Reverts the 18.4 release due to errors in the WordProof integration.

-= 18.4 =
+= 18.7 =
-Release Date: March 22nd, 2022
+Release Date: May 3rd, 2022

-In Yoast SEO 18.4, we're launching a new integration with an innovative new service called [WordProof](https://wordproof.com/).
-WordProof offers a way to add timestamps to your content and add those to the blockchain to prove ownership.
-Try it out now!
-Read more about what's new in Yoast SEO 18.4 in [our release post in English](https://yoa.st/release-22-3-22) or [our release post in Spanish](https://yoa.st/release-22-3-22-spanish)!
+Meet Yoast SEO 18.7: a small Yoast SEO update, fixing several bugs and adding enhancements.
+We improved our Schema structured data implementation in this release and fine-tuned our SEO analyses.
+Read more about what's new in Yoast SEO 18.7 in [our release post in English](https://yoa.st/release-3-5-22) or [our release post in Spanish](https://yoa.st/release-3-5-22-spanish)!

 Enhancements:

-* Adds the possibility to timestamp your Privacy Policy page and your WooCommerce Terms and Conditions page by use of a WordProof certificate.
+* Improves the Schema by changing the `@id` for images for `Person` and `Organization` including the `logo` attribute for the latter, to have a more proper format.
+* Adds a `wpseo_schema_graph` filter to allow filtering the entire Schema graph.
+* Removes penalising for H1 that is not at the beginning of the text body.

 Bugfixes:

-* Fixes a bug where the Google preview would display wrong breadcrumbs for child pages.
+* Fixes a bug in the Schema where the `thumbnailUrl` attribute of the `Article` object would be wrong if the post had an Open Graph or Twitter image.
-* Fixes a potential error related to the `has_ancestors` column of our indexables table.
-Props to @junaidbhura.
+* Fixes typos of several types in brand names and the word metadata.
+Props to [NekoJonez](https://github.com/NekoJonez).

-Other:

-* Sets the minimum required WordPress version to 5.8.

-= 18.3 =
+= 18.6 =
-Release Date: March 8th, 2022
+Release Date: April 19th, 2022

-Meet Yoast SEO 18.3!
-For this release, we did another round of fixes and improvements.
-Read more about what's new in Yoast SEO 18.3 in [our release post in English](https://yoa.st/release-8-3-22) or [our release post in Spanish](https://yoa.st/release-8-3-22-spanish)!
+Meet Yoast SEO 18.6: a small Yoast SEO update, fixing a number of bugs, including several bugs related to the Wincher integration.
+With the Wincher integration, you can track the rankings of your articles in the search results.
+If you haven’t checked that feature out, please do so!
+Read more about what's new in Yoast SEO 18.6 in [our release post in English](https://yoa.st/release-19-4-22) or [our release post in Spanish](https://yoa.st/release-19-4-22-spanish)!

-Enhancements:

-* Improves the importer so you can now import `post_meta`, `robot_txt` and search appearance options when moving from All-In-One SEO to Yoast SEO.
-* Improves feedback strings for the Keyphrase Length assessment by making it explicit that we only count content words for languages with function word support.

 Bugfixes:

-* Fixes a bug where the Force rewrite titles option would be shown when a user was using a block-based theme.
+* Fixes a bug where a version mismatch caused broken styling in WooCommerce select fields when linking products.
-* Fixes a bug where the title of a page would not get included in our `get_head` REST route.
+* Fixes a bug where keyphrases could show up multiple times in Wincher table.
-* Fixes a bug where URLs in the XML sitemaps in certain edge cases would potentially be mangled, most notably when schema-relative URLs were being used.
+* Fixes a bug where the Wincher connection flow would fail on certain installations.
-* Fixes an issue where HowTo images would not be optimized if they did not start with the site URL.
-* Fixes a bug where HowTo images with custom width would lose their custom width in the Twenty Twenty-One theme.
+* Fixes a bug where the Wincher integration could throw a fatal error on PHP 8.0+.

 Other:

-* Fixes an incompatibility with Elementor 3.6.0 where the React contents of the Yoast tab in Elementor were not rendered.

-= 18.2 =
-Release Date: February 22nd, 2022

-Yoast SEO 18.2 is out today!
-This release includes more fixes and enhancements to enjoy.
-We improved the workings of the FAQ and How-to blocks.
-Happy optimizing!
-Read more about what's new in Yoast SEO 18.2 in [our release post in English](https://yoa.st/release-22-2-22) or [our release post in Spanish](https://yoa.st/release-22-2-22-spanish)!

-Enhancements:

-* Optimizes the images in FAQ and HowTo blocks to be more responsive and load faster.

-Bugfixes:

-* Fixes a bug where the "Save changes" button would overlap with the admin sidebar on WordPress.com.
-Props to @DustyReagan.
-* Fixes a bug where a (debug) deprecation message would show in the widget editor on WordPress 5.8 and above.
-* Fixes a bug where a console warning would be thrown when adding a structured data block in the block editor, FSE editor or widget editor.

-Other:

-* Adds a filter to enable/disable creating indexables: `Yoast\WP\SEO\should_index_indexables`
+* Adds a disabled Wincher integration toggle to the Network admin/Multisite `Integrations` tab.
-* Adds an `__isset` magic method to ease working with helper surfaces.
-Props to @nlemoine.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).